Petar Čule: Appointment

-The papal delegate Ramiro Marcone invited Čule in mid-May 1945 to Zagreb, where he informed him that he has been appointed bishop on 15 April 1942, and asked him for his consent.
-Marcone told him that this must remain unknown to the public until published in the Vatican's official magazine L'Osservatore Romano.
+The papal delegate Ramiro Marcone invited Čule in mid-May 1945 to Zagreb, where he informed him that he had been appointed bishop on 15 April 1942 and asked him for his consent.
+Marcone told him this must remain unknown to the public until published in the Vatican's official magazine L'Osservatore Romano.
 While in Zagreb, Čule requested to be received by Poglavnik Ante Pavelić, but to no avail.
 He also requested to be received by Glavaš at the Ministry of Religion and Education but was shunned by the Ministry.
 Shortly after his appointment, Čule visited the Pope in Rome and stayed there from 30 May until 6 June 1943.
 L'Osservatore Romano announced Čule's appointment on 2 June 1942.

-Čule was appointed bishop at the same time when Janko Šimrak was appointed bishop of Križevci, which contrasted with the Vatican's policy of holing all appointments until after the war.
-Because of the delicate situation in these two dioceses, the Vatican had full confidence in the two bishops and proceeded with their appointments notwithstanding the opposition from the Ustaše government.
+Čule was appointed bishop at the same time when Janko Šimrak was appointed bishop of Križevci, which contrasted with the Vatican's policy of holding all appointments until after the war.
+Because of the delicate situation in these two dioceses, the Vatican had complete confidence in the two bishops.
+It proceeded with their appointments notwithstanding the opposition from the Ustaše government.
 The Ustaše government complained that Čule and Šimrak's appointment occurred without consultation with them.
-On 3 June 1942, the Ministry of Justice and Religion sent a protest note to all parish priests in Herzegovina in which they demonstrated opposition to his appointment, noting that since Čule was appointed "without knowledge and hearing, even without knowledge of the Croatian State Government, the Croatian State Government cannot recognise such an appointment, and will take its stance accordingly in order to protect the state sovereignty pro foro civili".
+On 3 June 1942, the Ministry of Justice and Religion sent a protest note to all parish priests in Herzegovina in which they demonstrated opposition to his appointment, noting that since Čule was appointed "without knowledge and hearing, even without knowledge of the Croatian State Government, the Croatian State Government cannot recognise such an appointment, and will take its stance accordingly to protect the state sovereignty pro foro civili".
 At the time, the Department of Religion at the said Ministry was headed by the Herzegovinian Franciscan Radoslav Glavaš, who participated in the making of the protest note.